Frequently Asked Questions

 In addition to a beautiful medal, all Award Winners are invited to be honored at a special ceremony in San Francisco in January, surrounded by their loved ones, fellow winners and leaders of the good food movement.
 This kicks off a weekend of events including the Good Food Mercantile (open to all Good Food Guild members) and Good Food Marketplace (a farmers market style event where crafters can sell their recent winners to an eager public).

 Additional benefits include exclusive use of the Good Food Awards Winner seal on their website and winning product packaging.
 Many winners have also reported increased sales and publicity tied to the Awards, in addition to receiving access to a community of like-minded crafters to connect with.
-For a full list, please review our benefits to awardees page.

 *Winners unable to attend January’s ceremony will have their medal shipped to them.